Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 While Graphite and Bamboo are from the more expensive categories, Fibreglass is comparatively less expensive.

-Okay, so that was a short overview of the materials used for fishing rods.
+Okay, that was a short overview of the materials used for fishing rods.
 Let’s move on!

 What Makes a Fishing Rod More Valuable?

-We are about to dig a little deeper and see what’s important in the world of antique fishing rod collection.
+We will dig deeper and see what’s essential in an antique fishing rod collection.

-You have several boxes to tick and a few things to keep in mind while you determine the worth of your fishing rod.
+While determining the worth of your fishing rod, you have several boxes to tick and a few things to keep in mind.

 What is it that antique hunters want?